2018 William C. Morris Award Finalist

-A gorgeous and emotionally resonant debut novel about a half-Japanese teen who grapples with social anxiety and her narcissist mother in the wake of a crushing rejection from art school.
+A gorgeous and emotionally resonant debut novel about a half-Japanese teen who grapples with social anxiety and her self-absorbed mother in the wake of a crushing rejection from art school.

 Kiko Himura has always had a hard time saying exactly what she’s thinking.
 With a mother who makes her feel unremarkable and a half-Japanese heritage she doesn’t quite understand, Kiko prefers to keep her head down, certain that once she makes it into her dream art school, Prism, her real life will begin.